-The aim is to release the ship urgently once sufficient alternative security is provided.
-The court will usually make decree within the same day.
-The arrest can also be lifted by the enforcement officer who arrested the ship and obtained the original ship's documents when imposing the arrest.
-This may cause delay in release because the same enforcement officer must be available for release and redeliver ship's documents.
-The release usually takes 1-2 days unless the arresting party has disputed the court's decree.
+The aim is to release the ship urgently once sufficient alternative security is provided and court makes respective decree within the same day.
+Thereafter the arrest can be lifted by enforcement officer who arrested the ship and obtained the originals of ship's documents when imposing the arrest.
+This may cause some delay in release, because the same enforcement officer (or her/his official substitute) should be available for release and redeliver ships documents.
+The release takes usually 1-2 days unless the arresting party have disputed the court's release decree.

-It is possible to contest the arrest, however this does not abolish ship arrest unless.
-It is very difficult to succeed in contesting the arrest, because arrest procedure is quick and preliminary procedures to obtain security to the claim and the claim in merits of the case will be passed later in main proceedings.
+It is possible to contest the arrest, however this does not abolish ship arrest unless there are obvious facts of wrongful arrest proved.
+It is very difficult to succeed in contesting the arrest, because arrest procedure is quick and preliminary procedures to obtain security to the claim.
+The claim on merits of the case will be passed later in main proceedings, where all aspects of the arrest and the claim can be discussed.